okta/terraform-provider-oktapam/docs/data-sources/ad_connection.md

 page_title: "oktapam_ad_connection Data Source - terraform-provider-oktapam"
 subcategory: ""
 description: |-
-  Beta / EA Feature: Returns a list of ASA AD Connections, corresponding to an ASA Team.
+  Returns a list of ASA AD Connections, corresponding to an ASA Team.
 ---

 # oktapam_ad_connection (Data Source)

-Beta / EA Feature: Returns a list of ASA AD Connections, corresponding to an ASA Team.
+Returns a list of ASA AD Connections, corresponding to an ASA Team.